 The best beaches on the island

-Aegina has many free beaches, all easily accessible.
+Aegina has all types of beaches, organised or secluded, all easily accessible.
 The most popular here is the Agia Marina, a trendy, family-favourite with a multitude of beach bars.

 The northern beaches of the island, particularly Loutra Souvalas and Vagia, are also worth a visit.
 To the south, Marathonas and Perdika beaches are perfect for a relaxing swim to the nearby islet of Moni.
 The fact is, all of Agistri’s beaches are nothing short of stunning, especially Aponissos, Dragonera, and Mareza.
 Don’t miss out on any of them!